junchao530/ess-site/content/english/get-involved/applications/commissioner.md

 bg_image: /images/img_0832.jpg
 content_image: /images/img_0832.jpg
 layout: posting
-accepting: true
+accepting: false
-role: Commissioner Applications
-job_tags: [sustainability, technology, publications]
 application_pdf_link: https://forms.gle/p3hgxynFfZEfnSF48
 ending_date: 2021-09-03T06:00:00.000Z
 attachments: []
+role: Commissioner Applications
+job_tags:
+  - sustainability
+  - technology
+  - publications
 ---
 ESS currently has 3 Commissioner positions on council that are open and waiting to be filled by you.
 The open positions are: Publications Commissioner, Technology Commissioner, and Sustainability Commissioner.
 If you are interested in applying, please submit your application by 3:00 PM MST on Friday, September 3rd.